Top 10 Books

 Year: 1935

-Steinbeck is often associated with heavy school reading lists and Of Mice and Men, but my favorite of his is the hilarious and heartwarming Tortilla Flat - probably my most re-read book.
-It follows a group of paisanos in post-WWI Monterey, California, living life on their own terms with wine, friendship, and questionable adventures.
-The prose is beautiful and deceptively simple.
+Steinbeck is often associated with heavy school reading lists and Of Mice and Men, but my favourite of his is the hilarious and deeply warm Tortilla Flat, probably my most re-read book.
+It follows a group of paisanos in post-WWI Monterey living life on their own terms, which mainly involves wine, friendship, and questionable adventures.
 I think it’s much better than its spiritual cousin Cannery Row.
-These are lovable characters I’d genuinely love to have a drink with - flawed, funny, and utterly authentic.
-It’s Steinbeck at his most joyful.
+These are characters I’d genuinely love to have a drink with, and the quote below should tell you exactly why.

 Two gallons is a great deal of wine, even for two paisanos.
 Spiritually the jugs maybe graduated thus: Just below the shoulder of the first bottle, serious and concentrated conversation.
 Two inches farther down, sweetly sad memory.
 Three inches more, thoughts of old and satisfactory loves.
 An inch, thoughts of bitter loves.
 Bottom of the first jug, general and undirected sadness.
 Shoulder of the second jug, black, unholy despondency.
 Two fingers down, a song of death or longing.
 A thumb, every other song each one knows.
 The graduations stop here, for the trail splits and there is no certainty.
 From this point anything can happen.